 All New Jersey snakes are protected under the NJ Endangered and Nongame Species Conservation Act.
 It is illegal for anyone to kill or collect our native snake species.
 If there is a snake on your property, it legally must be trapped and relocated, preferably by a wildlife removal specialist.

 Little Rascals by Cowleys handles most wildlife problems within 48 hours.
-We offer full-service wildlife removal and animal control service in Edison, Woodbridge, Lakewood and throughout Mercer, Ocean, Monmouth, Middlesex County.
+We offer full-service wildlife removal and animal control service in Edison, Somerset, Lakewood and throughout Mercer, Ocean, Monmouth, Somerset, & Middlesex County.
 Contact us today for help!

 According to the New Jersey Division of Fish & Wildlife, there are 22 known species of snakes found in our state.
 Snakes are extremely valuable to our ecosystem.
 They are important in the control of rodents and insects and are food to other animals such as hawks and owls.

 Many New Jersey snakes are concentrated in either the northern or southern part of the state in forest habitats or in rural areas, often near bodies of water.
 However, there are certain species found throughout the entire state including the Northern Jersey shore.